Coder106/webscraping-homework/web-scraper-virtual/README.md

 5. Go to your broswer and enter localhost:8000 to access the main page of the app

-6. on the form you will be presented with submit the URL you are trying to extract data from
+6. on the form you will be presented with a form to submit the URL you are trying to extract data from

 ## If You will be using gunicorn you can use the command $ gunicorn -w 4 -b 127.0.0.1:8000 app:app
 ## NB: you will need a configuration file to serve application via gunicorn and ngnix when in production to run web server as a service.